yapplabs/ember-key-responder/README.md

 component-a
 ```

-key events captured will be delegated to `component-b`
+Key events captured will be delegated to `component-b`.

-if `showB` becomes `false` then `component-b` will be removed and the stack becomes
+If `showB` becomes `false` then `component-b` will be removed and the stack becomes

 ```
 component-a // <- current keyResponder
 ```

-at this point in time, key events will be delegated to `component-a`
+At this point in time key events will be delegated to `component-a`.

 ## Further Usage

-* `ember install:npm ember-key-responder`
+`ember install:npm ember-key-responder`

 ```js
 // app/views/key-reponder-base.js